syncfusion-content/xamarin.ios-docs/xamarin-ios/SfSchedule/Populating-Appointments.md

 ## Adding appointments by implementing data source protocol

 The appointment can also be added to schedule control on demand based on the visible dates.
-This can be achieved by implementing the SFScheduleDataSource protocol in your application.
+This can be achieved by implementing the `SFScheduleDataSource` protocol in your application.

-Before implementing the data source, you need to assign “dataSource” property of the schedule with the instance of an object where it is going to be implemented.
+Before implementing the data source, you need to assign `DataSource` property of the schedule with the instance of an object where it is going to be implemented.

 The data source protocol contains two methods as follows: